After spending months travelling across West Africa we were ready to move on.

-Visiting Central African Republic on a map of Africa
+Visiting Central African Republic (CAR) wasn’t initially part of our planned travels on this leg of Africa

 While doing research we learned more about this country and decided to travel overland to see the wildlife in the Dzanga-Sangha lodge.